HACC17/The-Progress-Bars/README.md

 https://hacc2017-progress-bars.herokuapp.com/

 Please note:  The live demo is hosted on a free instance of Heroku.
 That means it may take a few minutes to spin up.
 So if it seems non-responsive when you first access it, please make yourself a cup of coffee and give it a few moments.
-You can also contact sid@sidsavara.com in case our instance somehow goes down due to being too busy, I have a second "secret" heroku instance.
+You can also contact me - contact@sidsavara.com in case our instance somehow goes down due to being too busy, I have a second "secret" heroku instance.

 <sub><sup>[Back to top :arrow_heading_up:](#oha-grant-data-visualization)</sup></sub>